Spring Equinox is a Celebration of New Beginnings

-Traditionally, we celebrate the first day of spring on March 21, but this year, the astronomers have deemed that the 2023 spring season starts on March 20th.
-The Farmer’s Almanac reports that in 2020, spring fell on March 19th, the earliest first day of spring in 124 years!
+Traditionally, we celebrate the first day of spring on March 21.
+But this year, the astronomers have deemed that the 2023 spring season starts on March 20th.
+The Farmer’s Almanac reports that in 2020, spring fell on March 19th.
+That was the earliest first day of spring in 124 years!

 Tulum © 2023 Beverly & Steve Smirnis